remix-run/remix/docs/api/conventions.md

 └──────────────────────────────┘
 ```

-The `$activity.tsx` loader can use the search params to filter the list, so visiting a URL like `/projects/design-revamp/activity?search=image` could filter the list of results.
+The `activity.tsx` loader can use the search params to filter the list, so visiting a URL like `/projects/design-revamp/activity?search=image` could filter the list of results.
 Maybe it looks something like this:

 ```js [2,7]
 export async function loader({ request, params }) {